-Before a discrimination case going before a judge and jury of peers, the EEOC seeks to mediate it.
-In the fiscal year 2015, the EEOC successfully mediated 92,641 cases, with a resolution rate of 18.1 per cent.
-While not all the cases that came before them were successfully settled outside of court, the Council possesses powers of enforcement that secured 16,760 individuals compensation for complaints lodged against current or former employers.
+Before an employment discrimination case going before a judge and jury of peers, the EEOC seeks to mediate it.
+In the fiscal year 2020, the EEOC mediated 9,036 cases, with a resolution rate of 69.4 percent.
+While not all the cases that came before them were successfully settled outside of court, the Council possesses powers of enforcement that secured 6,272 individuals’ compensation for complaints lodged against current or former employers.

 3. Special Initiatives of the EEOC

 Rather than just enforcing the federal body of law regarding discrimination, the EEOC creates and implements special initiatives to further their goals of workplace equality.
 Eradicating Racism and Colorism from Employment (E-RACE) is an important part of their work.
 The Council seeks to critically identify and target barriers and issues in the workplace that directly contribute to ethnicity related inequality in the workplace.

 4. Special Ops in the EEOC

 The Council may form special task forces to study specific issues and make policy suggestions.
 One long-running example of these particular groups is the Select Task Force on the Study of Harassment in the Workplace.
 Over the course of 18 months, this committee studied:

 5. Cooperation with Other Agencies

-The EEOC dedicates its time to improving the workplace equality for all Americans.
+The EEOC dedicates it’s time to improving the workplace equality for all Americans.
 They both enforce existing federal laws and work to create policy initiatives that will support that implementation.
 But one of the primary functions of the Equal Employment Opportunity Council is as a means of action for working America, ensuring that there are avenues of action, restitution, and resolution if discrimination occurs.